2023 McDonald's All-American Boys Game

-The 2023 McDonald's All-American Boys Game is an all-star basketball game that will be played on March 28, 2023, at Toyota Center in Houston, Texas.
+The 2023 McDonald's All-American Boys Game was an all-star basketball game that was played on March 28, 2023, at Toyota Center in Houston, Texas.
 The game's rosters featured the best and most highly recruited high school boys graduating in the class of 2023.
 The game was the 46th annual version of the McDonald's All-American Game first played in 1977.

 The 24 players were selected from over 700 nominees by a committee of basketball experts.
 They were chosen not only for their on-court skills, but for their performances off the court as well.

 Rosters

 The roster was announced on January 24, 2023.
-Kentucky has the most selections with four, while Duke had three and Michigan State & Oregon both had two each.
-At the announcement of the roster selections, 15 schools were represented, one player Matas Buzelis, opted for the G–League and one player, Bronny James was uncommitted.
+Kentucky has the most selections with four, while Duke had three and Michigan State and Oregon both had two each.
+At the announcement of the roster selections, 15 schools were represented, one player, Matas Buzelis, opted for the G League and one player, Bronny James, was uncommitted.

 Team East

+Note: * Mgbako was committed to Duke at time game was played but decommitted on April 11, 2023 and on May 12, 2023 committed to Indiana.